250+Permits across Victoria! Architecture,Town Planning + Building Permit.

 The most common type is the tandem where a new home is built in a backyard.
 Corner sites offer great opportunities for a dual occupancy subdivision.
 In the right area and council jurisdiction, a duplex could yield the largest homes.

-One behind the other
+Tandem design: One dwelling behind the other.

 Steps to obtain a Town Planning Permit